MV10/colordiff/README.md

 # colordiff

-A simple console program to test the performance of RGB color similarity by conversion to [OKLab](https://bottosson.github.io/posts/oklab/) space.
+A simple console program to test the performance of RGB (aka linear-sRGB) color similarity by conversion to [OKLab](https://bottosson.github.io/posts/oklab/) space.
 This optionally uses a Halley iterator to replace the costly cube-root calculations.
 One million loops on my machine takes about 210ms for true cube-roots, and about 160ms for the Halley method.

 Usage: